The Scarlet Letter (miniseries)

 The Scarlet Letter is a 1979 miniseries based on the 1850 novel of the same name by Nathaniel Hawthorne: it aired on WGBH from March 3, 1979 to March 24, 1979.
 The series is four episodes long, 60 minutes each.
-Part 2 won the 1979 Emmy Award for Outstanding Video Tape Editing for a Limited Series or Special for film editors Ken Denisoff, Janet McFadden, and Tucker Wiard.
+Part 2 won the 1979 Emmy Award for Outstanding Video Tape Editing for a Limited Series or Special for film editors Ken Denisoff, Janet McFadden and Tucker Wiard.

+Plot

+Hester Prynne (Meg Foster) is a young, Puritan woman who commits adultery while her husband is in Europe, and, upon the birth of her illegitimate child, is subsequently condemned to wear a scarlet "A" (for adultery) for the rest of her life.
+Her secret partner, the Reverend Arthur Dimmesdale (John Heard), writhes in private torment as he deals with hiding his sin.
+The person of Hester's husband, Roger Chillingworth (Kevin Conway), completes this grim triangle as the mysterious situation leads to a shattering climax.
+The story follows the main characters as they grapple with sin, forgiveness, and redemption.

+Production and broadcast

 In 1979, when most literary programs were being produced in the United Kingdom, Boston public television station WGBH decided to produce a homegrown literary classic of its own.
-The result was this version of Hawthorne's enduring novel of Puritan America in search of its soul.
-Hester Prynne becomes stigmatized after committing adultery, and is doomed to live with the consequences forever.
-Hawthorne's themes, the nature of sin, social hypocrisy, and community repression, still reverberate through American society.

-Hester Prynne (Meg Foster) is a young, Puritan woman who commits adultery while her husband is in Europe, and, upon the birth of her illegitimate child, is subsequently condemned to wear a scarlet "A" for the rest of her life.
-Her secret partner, the Reverend Arthur Dimmesdale, (John Heard) writhes in private torment as he deals with hiding his sin.
-The person of Hester's husband, Roger Chillingworth (Kevin Conway) completes this grim triangle as the mysterious situation leads to a shattering climax.
-The story follows the main characters as they grapple with sin, forgiveness, and redemption.
+The production was funded by grants from the National Endowment for the Humanities, the Corporation for Public Broadcasting, the Andrew W. Mellon Foundation, the Arthur Vining Davis Foundation, and Exxon.
+It was made on videotape rather than film, for cost-saving, and many exterior scenes were shot at Sachuest Point, near Newport, Rhode Island.
+A behind-the-scenes documentary, The Making of the Scarlet Letter, was also made and broadcast in 1979.